MAlberts99/PyTorch-AdaIN-StyleTransfer/README.md

 # PyTorch-AdaIN-StyleTransfer
-This project is an unofficial PyTorch implementation of the paper: [**Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization**](https://arxiv.org/abs/1703.06868)
+This project is an unofficial PyTorch implementation of the paper using Google Colab: [**Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization**](https://arxiv.org/abs/1703.06868)

 All credit goes to: [Xun Huang](http://www.cs.cornell.edu/~xhuang/) and [Serge Belongie](http://blogs.cornell.edu/techfaculty/serge-belongie/)